 How can we prevent distracted driving?

-Preventing distracted driving is actually quite simple.
+Preventing this is actually quite simple.
 First, make sure to make enough time between trips to ensure that you will have time to get to your destination.
 Rushing tends to lead to multitasking behind the wheel or not paying attention because the focus is on the clock and not on safety.
 Second, try to refrain from activities while driving, such as eating.
 Lastly, do not text and drive.
 While technology has helped improve our productivity immensely, it is important to remember that cell phones are not meant to be used while driving.
 There is no text message worth losing your life over.

 At Virguez & Associates, we specialize in cases where distracted driving is the cause of an accident.
 If you or someone you love has been injured as a result of a distracted driver, contact us today at 678-398-4611 for a consultation on your rights.